 Age-related causes of headache and migraine

 Children: infection, stress, migraine, meningitis.
-Headache in children which is present first thing in the morning or which wakes a child at night.
+Headaches in children which is present first thing in the morning or which wakes a child at night.

 Adults and people in middle age: migraine, cluster headache, tension headache, neck vertebrae related/cervical dysfunction, combination headache (typically a tension migraine with characteristics of both tension headache and migraine)

 Elderly people: Neck/ cervical vertebrae dysfunction, cerebral tumour, temporal / giant cell arteritis, neuralgia, Paget’s disease, subdural haemorrhage.

 By the time you are reading this page you will have been investigated by your GP and or consultant and, almost certainly, will already have had a trial of a headache treatment.

 So you will be finding that the treatment is not working for you and, usually, you will have become aware that you need to dig deeper and look for possible causes of your particular headache / migraine

 So what do I do when I meet a patient who has a life- wrecking headache?

 First of all take a complete and thorough medical history.